trackedout/Brilliance/docs/scoreboard.md

+# WARNING!!!
+## This is crazily outdated.
+(Last updated in febuary.
+I'm working on updating this page however)

 # Brilliance Scoreboard
 Brilliance uses a ton of scoreboard objectives for a vast amount of things.
 This list should document and describe every single scoreboard objective.
 <br><br>
-Agronet transfers EVERYTHING that isn't marked as `Utility`.
+Agronet should transfer EVERYTHING that isn't marked as `Utility`.

 #### Table's Key: